kLabUM/rrcf/docs/classification.md

 ## Test 2: Classification using nuclear particle data

 In this example, we will classify points from a real-world nuclear particle energy dataset.
+This dataset is available in the `/resources` directory in the `rrcf` repo.

 #### Load and plot original data